sebasdiii/Deep-Learning-Garbage-Classification/README.md

 ## Dataset
 - The dataset contains labeled images of garbage (plastic, paper, metal, etc.)
-- Dataset canbe found on Kaggle with the link: https://www.kaggle.com/datasets/sumn2u/garbage-classification-v2
+- Dataset can be found on Kaggle with the link: https://www.kaggle.com/datasets/sumn2u/garbage-classification-v2

 ## Features / Steps Implemented
 - Image preprocessing